Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 So London Careers Festival was launched and delivered for the first time in 2019!
 Apprentice 19 and the Livery Showcase took center stage over two days at the Guildhall, and a range of employers across London hosted ‘fringe’ career events in their workplaces.
 There were 5,046 bookings, from 113 schools, hosted by 128 organisations and Livery Companies for events in 2019.

-ApprenticeFutures is an initiative by the Worshipful Company of Stationers and Newspaper Makers.
+ApprenticeFutures continues to be a close festival partner and is an initiative by the Worshipful Company of Stationers and Newspaper Makers.
 We are a Livery Company in the City of London granted a royal charter in 1557, our membership has strong links with the Communications and Content Industries.
 You can find out more about us here: www.stationers.org.

 The Stationers have supported those undertaking apprenticeships in our industries for centuries so it is only natural that we continue to do so, promoting and advocating apprenticeships to potential candidates through our membership and through the use of new technology.
 We think it is important to encourage and support the aspirations of young people across the country as they consider their post-school choices as well as the ambitions of others who may already be in employment but looking to take on new skills and/or make a career change through an apprenticeship.